 The idea of The New World Economy—A Beginner's Guide is not only to give readers a basic understanding of what is happening in the world economy but also to provide them with the tools to be able to make sense of future economic events—good or bad.

-Mr. Epping holds the trademark to the concept of FUSION ECONOMICS, based on the idea that the world economy has become so interconnected that it is almost impossible to predict what will happen in the future.
+Mr. Epping holds the trademark to the concept of FUSION ECONOMICS, which is based on the idea that the world economy has become so interconnected that it is almost impossible to accurately predict what will happen in the future.
 Fusion economics is based on the same concept as chaos theory, where something as insignificant as a butterfly flapping its wings over the Amazon can cause a severe thunderdstorm in Beijing’s Tiananmen Square.
 In today’s new world economy, causes and effects are converging, fusing together in a complex web that is almost impossible to understand by reading traditional theoretical economic textbooks.
 In order to thrive and survive in the new fusion economy, we need information and ideas based on real-world examples and real-world solutions.